ToomasMolder/X-road-scripts/monitor/docs/collector_module.md

 ### Collecting JSON queries and store into HDD

-TODO: not part of current project
+Collecting JSON queries and store into HDD was not part of the project scope.
+Nevertheless, sample script can be found from [getSecurityServerOperationalData](https://github.com/ToomasMolder/X-road-scripts/tree/master/getSecurityServerOperationalData).

 ### Collecting JSON queries from HDD